MicrosoftDocs/dataexplorer-docs/data-explorer/query-monitor-data.md

 ## Function supportability

-The Azure Data Explorer cross service queries support functions for both Application Insights and Log Analytics.
+The Azure Data Explorer cross-service queries support functions for both Application Insights and Log Analytics.
 This capability enables cross-cluster queries to reference an Azure Monitor tabular function directly.
-The following commands are supported with the cross service query:
+The following commands are supported with the cross-service query:

 * `.show functions`
 * `.show function {FunctionName}`